laravel-liberu/documentation/docs/backend/tables.md

 - thorough validation of the JSON template with developer friendly messages, in order to avoid misconfiguration issues
 - Eloquent query friendly with the possibility to easily display nested models attribute values
-- can be used independently of the Enso ecosystem
+- can be used independently of the Liberu ecosystem
 - front-end - back-end communication is as optimized as possible, while caching is utilized where it makes sense
 - dynamic filters system: